acne

 Sunscreen is also important since UV exposure can darken hyperpigmentation and a lot of skincare and cosmetic products lose effectiveness when exposed to the sun.

-Hyperpigmentation is often treated in office too with laser treatments that specifically target melanin, such as KTP and pulsed dye lasers, as well as intense pulsed light (IPL) therapy.
+Hyperpigmentation is often treated in office too with laser treatments that target melanin, such as KTP and pulsed dye lasers, and intense pulsed light (IPL) therapy.

 hypopigmentation